-- A giant stone face carved into the side of a tremendous mountain is an essential plot point in H.P.
-Lovecraft's The Dream-Quest Of Unknown Kadath.
+- In H.P.
+Lovecraft's The Dream-Quest of Unknown Kadath, a giant stone face carved into the side of a tremendous mountain is an essential plot point.
 Presumably an example of this trope, as it's carved to resemble one of the Dreamworld's gods.

 - Similarly to Judge Dredd, adverts are beamed onto the moon in the sci-fi-future part of Cloud Atlas.
 It's been happening for so long that when an old man explains what it was like in his youth, the protagonists find the idea bizarre.

-- As implied by the title, the Pararachnid invaders have done this to the moon in the Doctor Who short story "Moon Graffiti"; scrawling a rude message about the inhabitants of Eart across the moon's surface.
+- As implied by the title, the Pararachnid invaders have done this to the moon in the Doctor Who Expanded Universe short story "Moon Graffiti"; scrawling a rude message about the inhabitants of Earth across the moon's surface.